elmtree-askmo/cloudcannon-app/content/learn/education-studies/discuss-the-role-of-artists-in-society-and-how-social-movements-influenced-art-during-the-evolution-of-artistic-professionalism.md

 url: /learn/education-studies/questions/discuss-the-role-of-artists-in-society-and-how-social-movements-influenced-art-during-the-evolution-of-artistic-professionalism
 score: -1.0
 related_article1:
-    id: 159761
+    id: 159770
-    title: How did art institutions and the history of art academies contribute to the professionalization of artists and influence art education?
+    title: >-
+        What role did art criticism play in shaping public perception, and who were some key critics and their contributions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-art-institutions-and-the-history-of-art-academies-contribute-to-the-professionalization-of-artists-and-influence-art-education
+    url: /learn/education-studies/questions/what-role-did-art-criticism-play-in-shaping-public-perception-and-who-were-some-key-critics-and-their-contributions
 related_article2:
-    id: 159795
+    id: 159791
-    title: What was the purpose of the Salon of the Refused and the Salon of Independents, and how did they influence modern art?
+    title: >-
+        How did the curriculum and focus of art academies evolve, and what impact did this have on artistic development?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-was-the-purpose-of-the-salon-of-the-refused-and-the-salon-of-independents-and-how-did-they-influence-modern-art
+    url: /learn/education-studies/questions/how-did-the-curriculum-and-focus-of-art-academies-evolve-and-what-impact-did-this-have-on-artistic-development
 related_article3:
-    id: 159788
+    id: 159798
-    title: In what ways did industrialization, modernization, and urbanization challenge traditional art and lead to the emergence of new artistic practices?
+    title: >-
+        Identify key movements and figures in 19th-century art history and discuss their influence on contemporary art.
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-did-industrialization-modernization-and-urbanization-challenge-traditional-art-and-lead-to-the-emergence-of-new-artistic-practices
+    url: /learn/education-studies/questions/identify-key-movements-and-figures-in-19thcentury-art-history-and-discuss-their-influence-on-contemporary-art
 related_article4:
-    id: 159799
+    id: 159796
-    title: How did art criticism evolve in the 19th century, and what role did it play in shaping public perception?
+    title: >-
+        How did industrialization and modernization lead to changes in artistic techniques and styles?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-art-criticism-evolve-in-the-19th-century-and-what-role-did-it-play-in-shaping-public-perception
+    url: /learn/education-studies/questions/how-did-industrialization-and-modernization-lead-to-changes-in-artistic-techniques-and-styles
 related_article5:
-    id: 159770
+    id: 159790
-    title: What role did art criticism play in shaping public perception, and who were some key critics and their contributions?
+    title: >-
+        What was the purpose of art institutions and academies, and how did they contribute to the professionalization of artists?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-did-art-criticism-play-in-shaping-public-perception-and-who-were-some-key-critics-and-their-contributions
+    url: /learn/education-studies/questions/what-was-the-purpose-of-art-institutions-and-academies-and-how-did-they-contribute-to-the-professionalization-of-artists
 ---

 &nbsp;